i05nagai/memorandum/language/english_speaking.md

     * to force a person to leave a country
     * the government hopes to deport the criminals
     * Thousands of illegal immigrants are caught and deported every year.
+* expel
+    * to officially force someone to leave a school or organization
+        * expel somebody something
+            * two girls were expelled from school for taking drugs
+        * expel somebody for doing something
+            * he was expelled for making racist remarks
+    * to force a foreigner to leave a country, esp. because they have broken the law or for political reasons
+        * expel somebody from something
+            * foreign priests were expelled from the country
+        * expel somebody for something
+            * three diplomats were expelled for spying
 * genocide
     * Turkey refuses to acknowledge the Armenian genocide that took place in 1915
 * stationary